859: St. Eulogius of Cordoba

 On this date in 1963, clutching a rosary, French officer Jean-Marie Bastien-Thiry was shot by a firing squad in the Paris suburb Ivry-sur-Seine for attempting to assassinate Charles de Gaulle.

 Perhaps no anticolonial struggle left a more considerable intellectual and cultural footprint than the Algerian War of Independence against France.
 It gashed the French polity as well; the right violently rejected the swelling sentiment to end their country’s 132-year occupation.
-It is often said that the conservative Charles de Gaulle was the only man who could have engineered the departure with the support of a sufficient portion of the populace — but a sufficient portion by no means meant all, and every blunder multiplying the [French] body count was charged to de Gaulle’s head besides.
+It is often said that the conservative Charles de Gaulle was the only man who could have engineered the departure with the support of a sufficient portion of the populace — but a sufficient portion by no means meant all, and every blunder multiplying the [French] body count was laid on de Gaulle’s head besides.

 On August 22, 1962 — just weeks after that war successfully expelled the European power — an assassins’ team led by Bastien-Thiry (collaborating with the far-right Organisation de l’armée secrète) unleashed a machine gun fusillade at de Gaulle’s car.
 Hundreds of shots were fired; miraculously, the president and all his aides all escaped unharmed.